roger-king/pq/README.md

 # PQ

-PQ (POP quiz) is an interactive trivia application.
+PQ is a trivia game management application.
+Be a host or join a game.

+_Inspiration from HQ_

 ## Documentation